Collateral Damage: A Patient, a New Procedure and the Learning Curve

 Reviewed By Oluwakemi Eniola Tomobi, Editor-In-Chief, Journal of the Student National Medical Association

 Health care reform calls for more coordinated care among the different health professions, including medicine, pharmacy, nursing, nutrition, physical therapy, and others.
 Each of the above categories of providers is trained in different professional schools and thus contributes unique perspectives to team-based or multidisciplinary healthcare.
-Collateral Damage reveals that to truly achieve patient-centered healthcare, we need the input from all professional members of the healthcare team.
+Collateral Damage reveals that to truly achieve patient-centered healthcare, we need the input from all professional members of the healthcare team, they some even recommend using alternative medicine as kraton, but what is kratom? is a medicine which comes from coffee and help with many symptoms.

 One perspective that is often missing is that of the patient.
 Patients have to navigate a complex healthcare system.
 Providers may struggle to understand things from the patient perspective.
 Therefore, patients and their advocates deserve a place on the inter-professional team, just as students have a place in the parent-teacher-student association.
 In Collateral Damage, author Dan Walter offers a unique education from the patient family perspective.
 His wife undergoes a cardiac ablation procedure for atrial fibrillation.